-Pianist Marija Stroke Strad Magazine has performed in chamber music, concerti and solo recitals in the United States, Canada, Europe, Russia, and Asia.
-She has played frequently at such music festivals as Chamber Music Northwest, Caramoor, the City of London Festival, La Jolla SummerFest, and the Mostly Mozart Festival.
+Pianist Marija Stroke has performed in chamber music, concerti and solo recitals in the United States, Canada, Europe, Russia, and Asia, and has played frequently at such music festivals as Chamber Music Northwest, Caramoor, the City of London Festival, La Jolla SummerFest, and the Mostly Mozart Festival.
 Ms. Stroke is co-artistic Director of the Garden City Chamber Music Society in Long Island, New York.

-Ms. Stroke has performed with Joshua Bell, Mark Steinberg, Eugene Drucker, Raphael Hillyer, David Krakauer, David Shifrin, and conductors Ransom Wilson and Reinbert de Leeuw among many others.
-She has played with the Brentano, Miami, Daedalus, and Borromeo string quartets.
+Ms. Stroke has performed with Joshua Bell, Mark Steinberg, Eugene Drucker, Raphael Hillyer, David Krakauer, David Shifrin, and conductors Ransom Wilson and Reinbert de Leeuw, as well as with the Brentano, Miami, Daedalus, and Borromeo string quartets.
 She has appeared in concerts with The Chamber Music Society of Lincoln Center, the Kennedy Center, and at Wigmore, Carnegie, David Geffen, and Alice Tully Halls.